 Maxwell went on to be one of the more prolific Kiwi directors for series Xena and Hercules, before directing and co-writing another feature, When Love Comes (1998).
 Again the film may have suffered commercially for refusing to slot into simple marketing categories.
 It explores the relationship romantic dramas and musical ambitions of an ensemble cast.
 Rena Owen played the key role of a singing star returning home, alongside early feature appearances by Dean O’Gorman, Nancy Brunning and Sophia Hawthorne.

 When Love Comes won little attention at home, but gained positive notices for cast and director upon American release.
 The Hollywood Reporter mentioned the “colourful performances ... energetic direction” and vibrant imagery, while the Los Angeles Times praised Owen and Simon Prast for possessing “a wit and depth that lend gravity to a film intent on capturing the skittishness and tentativeness that so often accompany matters of the heart”.

 Since then Maxwell has directed on television on both sides of the Tasman.
-In 2007 he created TV series Rude Awakenings, directing many episodes.
-Starring Danielle Cormack as a woman battling to become more upwardly mobile, the drama-comedy revolved around two warring families, one newly arrived in the other’s Ponsonby street.
+In 2007 he created TV series Rude Awakenings, and directed many episodes.
+Starring Danielle Cormack as a woman battling to become more upwardly mobile, the drama-comedy revolved around two warring families with contrasting income levels, one newly arrived in the other’s Ponsonby street.